david-mark-llc/jessie/README.md

 1. Degrade gracefully
 2. Simply create another rendition that allows that function to work in another set of browsers.
 There will be no change to the application code meaning Jessie can grow or shrink as your project requirements change.

-Peter Michaux has an excellent article based on this concept found: [here](http://peter.michaux.ca/articles/cross-browser-widgets).
+Peter Michaux has an excellent article based on this concept found [here](http://peter.michaux.ca/articles/cross-browser-widgets).

 ### Builder